-Note: The DROP command can be used only by privileged TCP/IP users.
-For more information about listing user IDs with the OBEY statement, see z/VM: TCP/IP Planning and Customization.
+Note: The DROP command can be used by privileged TCP/IP users only.
+For more information about listing user IDs with the OBEY statement, see OBEY Statement in z/VM: TCP/IP Planning and Customization.

 FILTers

 Displays information about blocked IP addresses.
 For each blocked address or set of addresses, it provides the following information: